Foreign involvement in the Syrian civil war: Iran

 Iran and Syria are close strategic allies, and Iran has provided significant support for Syria in the Syrian Civil War.
 This is said to include technical support, some combat troops, and $9bn in financial support.
 Iran views the civil war as a critical front in an existential battle that directly relates to its geopolitical security.
 Iran's supreme leader, Ali Khamenei, was reported in September 2011 to be vocally in favor of the Syrian government.
 The Syrian city of Zabadani is vitally important to Assad and to Iran because, at least as late as June 2011, the city served as the Islamic Revolutionary Guard Corps's logistical hub for supplying Hezbollah.

 In the civil uprising phase of the Syrian Civil War, Iran was said to be providing Syria with technical support based on Iran's capabilities developed following the 2009–2010 Iranian election protests.
 As the uprising developed into civil war, there were increasing reports of Iranian military support, partly in response to reports of increasing military support to the Syrian opposition from Persian gulf states.
 On 30 January 2013, about ten jets bombed a convoy believed to be carrying Russian-made SA-17 anti-aircraft missiles to Lebanon.
 The attack, attributed by some media reports to the Israeli Air Force, did not result in any counterattacks from Syria, although Syria has said it reserves the right to retaliate.
 Western intelligence sources reported that Iranian general Hassan Shateri had been killed in the airstrike.
 Iran acknowledged his death at the hands of the Israelis without further details.
 Israel refused to comment on its involvement in the incident.

 In the autumn of 2015, Iran reluctantly signed on to the road map based on the 2012 Geneva Communique that was worked out during the two rounds of Syria talks in Vienna.
 After the meeting between Vladimir Putin and Ali Khamenei in Tehran on 23 November 2015, Iran was said to have made a decision to unify its stance vis-a-vis the Syrian leadership with Russia's.

+As of 2023, Iran maintains 55 military bases in Syria and 515 other military points, the majority in Aleppo and Deir Ezzor governorates and the Damascus suburbs; these are 70% of the foreign military sites in the country.